-Wrongful death lawsuits may also be brought if an employer is shown to be liable due to failure to provide proper safety equipment, adequate training, or committed other essential safety violations.
+Wrongful death cases may also be brought if an employer is shown to be liable due to failure to provide proper safety equipment, adequate training, or committed other essential safety violations.

 Motor Vehicle Accidental Death Lawsuits

-Truck accidents, car accidents, bicycle accidents, motorcycle accidents, and other motor vehicle accidents can all result in accidental or wrongful death, including instances where a motor vehicle collides with a pedestrian.
+Truck accidents, car accidents, bicycle accidents, motorcycle accidents, and other motor vehicle accidents can all result in accidental or wrongful act, including instances where a motor vehicle collides with a pedestrian.

 Over 1,000 people passed away during traffic accidents in Illinois in 2019.

 These accidents can happen due to negligence, distracted driving (e.g. texting and driving) and drunk driving or driving while under the influence of controlled substances.
 In these cases, the family of the deceased can hold the driver financially responsible for causing the accident.

 Aviation accidents tend to be catastrophic with nearly 1000 aviation deaths occurring in the United States every year.